LaisMassacesi/shopping-cart-trybe-project/README.md

 - Asynchronous tests;
 - Consume data from a API (Mercado Libre);

-> Files with code i developed:paperclips:
+> Files with code i developed
 - ./script.js
 - files and folders in ./tests